Guidance

 Each Pacific nation has a unique culture, identity, language and set of customs and cultural practices that are central to their identity.
 Using the relevant cultural framework for the child and family will support you to respond to their unique cultural reality, and enhance your engagement, understanding and response to the identified needs or concerns.

-Effective engagement with te tamaiti and their whānau or family is critical throughout the assessment process, particularly during the core and full assessment phases.
-We work with te tamaiti and their whānau or family to understand their risks, needs, strengths and challenges.
+Effective engagement with te tamaiti or rangatahi and their whānau or family is critical throughout our mahi, particularly during the core and full assessment phases.
+We work with te tamaiti or rangatahi and their whānau or family to build and deepen our understanding of their risks, needs, strengths and challenges.
 Remember:

-• Each whānau or family and their circumstances are different.
-Take time to consider what makes this whānau or family unique and how your approach with them will support effective engagement.
+- Each whānau or family and their circumstances are different.
+Take time to consider what makes this whānau or family unique and how our approach with them will support effective engagement.
 Families and whānau are diverse and require responsive solutions and reflective social work practices.

-• Involve your kairaranga ā-whānau or get specialist Māori advice to support understanding and engagement with tamariki and whānau Māori.
+- We involve our kairaranga ā-whānau or get specialist Māori advice to support understanding and engagement with tamariki, rangatahi and whānau Māori.

-• Use cultural frameworks (Te Toka Tūmoana and Va'aifetū) and consultation to support understanding for tamariki and whānau Māori and Pacific children and families.
+- Use cultural frameworks (Te Toka Tūmoana and Va'aifetū) and consultation to support understanding for tamariki, rangatahi and whānau Māori and Pacific children and families.

-• Be sensitive to particular needs and consider whether assistance or support is required – for example, where te tamaiti or a whānau or family member has a disability, where English is a second language, where cultural diversity may affect engagement or where religious beliefs are significant to the assessment.
+- Be sensitive to particular needs and consider whether assistance or support is required – for example, where te tamaiti or rangatahi or a whānau or family member has a disability, where English is a second language, where cultural diversity may affect engagement or where religious beliefs are significant to the assessment.

 Working with Māori: Te Toka Tūmoana